Importance of ROI: Why it matters for all businesses

 Some helpful tools you can leverage to calculate marketing ROI include:

-- Google Analytics/ Ads: Using Google Analytics and Ads (formally Adwords) is essential for marketers who want to measure the success of their organic traffic and online campaigns.
+- Google Analytics/ Ads: Using Google Analytics and Ads (formerly Adwords) is essential for marketers who want to measure the success of their organic traffic and online campaigns.
 By gathering and analyzing data about your digital audience, you can gauge the success of your campaigns and make adjustments as needed to improve profitability.

 - CRM software: CRM software such as HubSpot and Salesforce helps businesses maintain healthy relationships with customers by streamlining interaction and gathering important customer data.
 The information gathered through your platform of choice can help you determine which marketing efforts and sales strategies yield the greatest results for your business.

 - Call tracking: Call tracking software uses online and offline campaign tracking to help determine which are leading to phone calls and conversions, allowing you to pivot your strategy accordingly.